-For each OB, we will have three interferometers, that $s_i(t)$, $\varepsilon_i(t)$ and $\tau_i(t)$.
-Take the OB$_1$ of S/C$_1$ as an example, the readouts of the interferometers, in terms of relative frequency variations $\delta \nu /\nu_0$ of the carrier, can be written down as

-Here, $p_i$ denotes the fractional frequency noise from the $ith$ laser, $\vec{\Delta}_i$, $\vec{\delta}_i$ the position noises from the $ith$ optical bench and TM, and $\mu_i$ the path noise caused by the optical fiber in the backlink interferometer.
-Frequency modulations caused by GWs $H_i$ are encoded in the inter-satellite signals $s_i(t)$ of the science interferometer.
-The time delay operator $D_i f(t)=f(t-L_i/c)$, and $\vec{n}_i$ denotes the unit vector of the inter-satellite link.
-The sign function $\theta_i$ is defined by the frequency difference of the beating lasers, and $N_i$ contains the rest noises such as the clock noise, thermo-mechanical noise, electronic noise and etc..
-The inter-satellite TM-to-TM one-way ranging then reads where the position noises from the OBs $\Delta_1$ and $\Delta_{2'}$ are cancelled out.
-The interferometric readouts of OB$_{1'}$ can be written down in the same way according to Fig. \ref{fig:scheme}, and the readouts for S/C$_2$ and S/C$_3$ can be obtained with the permutation rules of indices $"1\rightarrow 2\rightarrow 3\rightarrow 1"$, see \cite{otto_time-delay_2015,tinto_time-delay_2021,bayle_simulation_2021} for detailed discussions.

-The one-way ranging data $\eta(t)$ is dominated by laser frequency noise $p(t)$, which is the key noises of the science measurements of LISA-like missions.
-To resolve this problem and sufficiently remove the laser frequency noises, Armstrong, Estabrook and Tinto \cite{tinto_cancellation_1999,armstrong_timedelay_1999}, Ni and collaborators \cite{ni_progress_1997} in late 1990s had suggested employing the TDI method to form equal arm interferometers with the aforementioned 6 one-way rangings.
-This is equivalent to find solutions of the following algebra equations for the delay operators where $F^i$ and $h$ are polynomials functions.
-One also notices that in general cases the delay operators may not be communicative, that $D_iD_j\neq D_jD_i$.
+Particularly, the optical path from S/C$_j$ to S/C$_i$ is denoted as $L_{ij}$.
+To facilitate the following descriptions, we define 2 sets of indices: one is $\mathcal{I} \in \mathcal{I}_3$, representing $ij \in \{12, 23, 31, 21, 32, 13\}$ and $k$ (if present) is chosen so that $\{i, j, k\} = \{1, 2, 3\}$, and the other is $\mathcal{I} \in \mathcal{I}_3^{+}$, representing $ijk \in \{123, 231, 312\}$.